 Regarding global switch costs, our finding that predictive switching increased this cost type was similarly in-line with our predictions.
-Because global switch costs reflect additional demands of maintaining two task-sets in working memory relative to completing a single task, it is unsurprising this cost was elevated when switching was predictive, as in addition to keeping two task-sets active in working memory, participants also had to monitor their position within each run.
-This extra monitoring placed an additional burden on participants working memory and attentional control systems, slowing performance on non-switch trials relative to pure trials.
-Future research may wish to explore this notion by increasing run difficulty, such as having participants complete longer run sequences (e.g., 4-4) or by varying run lengths in predictable patterns (e.g., 2-3-2-3; 3-2-3-2, etc.).
+Because global switch costs reflect the additional demands of maintaining two task-sets in working memory relative to completing a single task, it is unsurprising this cost was elevated when switching was predictive, as in addition to keeping two task-sets active in working memory, participants also had to monitor their position within each run sequence.
+This extra monitoring placed an additional burden on participants’ working memory and attentional control systems, slowing performance on non-switch trials relative to pure trials.
+Future research may wish to further explore this notion by increasing run difficulty, such as having participants complete longer run sequences (e.g., 4-4), varying run lengths in predictable patterns (e.g., 2-3-2-3; 3-2-3-2, etc.), or by including additional task-sets, rather than limiting switch sequences to two tasks as is commonly reported in the literature (e.g., A-A-B-B-C-C).

 Additionally, we note that our findings for global cost increases are consistent with previous research showing that breakdowns in attentional control systems similarly inflate these costs.
 Indeed, compared to healthy younger adults, both older adults and AD individuals have been shown to produce higher global costs relative to young adults who have more robust working memory systems (e.g., Belleville, Bherer, Lepage, Chertkow, & Gauthier, 2008; Huff et al., 2015; Kray, Li, & Lindenberger, 2002, etc.).
-Thus, it is evident that as working memory systems become increasingly taxed, maintaining multiple task-sets becomes increasingly costly on attentional control systems, as evidenced by decreased task performance.
+Furthermore, while the present study only included younger adults, we note that previous research suggests that younger adults perform similarly to healthy older adults on several memory tasks when placed under conditions of divided attention (e.g., Castel & Craik, 2003; Craik, 1982; etc.).
+Thus, while the mechanisms underlying deficits in attentional control systems may differ, it is evident that as working memory systems become increasingly taxed, maintaining multiple task-sets becomes increasingly difficult, as evidenced by decreased task performance.